duereg/sublime-write-gooder/README.md

 **Prerequisites:** [write-gooder](http://github.com/duereg/write-good) and [Sublime Package Control](http://wbond.net/sublime_packages/package_control/installation)

 **Mac OS X:** Installing node with homebrew or macports is assumed.
 The path to write-gooder is hardcoded in this plugin as `/usr/local/share/npm/bin:/usr/local/bin:/opt/local/bin`.
-There is no reliable way to get the path from your environment.
+You can change the path to the executable in settings.

 **Linux:** Make sure write-gooder is in your environment path.